HANAMANTAPPA/My-money-tracker/README.md

 # Frontend
   - change directry to Frontend
   - install all required packages
-  - then run the command < npm start > it will run node js on port 3000
+  - then run the command < npm start > it will run React js on port 3000
 # Backend
   - change directry to Backend
   - install all required packages